yuval-a/deriveODM/readme.md

     }
 }
 ```
+The value of `$value` will be assigned to the property, and the function in `$callback` will be called once that property is updated with that value on the DB.

 ##### `_isDuplicate()`
 Called when the MongoDB server yields a "duplicate key value" error, and contains by default: <br>
 `console.log (this[MainIndex]+" has a duplicate key value!");`